Skip to Content

 If you’ve got capacity, you may want to consider making extra contributions to your super while you’re still working.
 This could be in the form of sacrificing some of your salary each month towards it or contributing a lump sum when you receive a bonus for instance.

 There are also tax savings in doing this.
 When you sacrifice some of your salary, or ask your employer to pay your bonus into super, those contributions are taxed at a rate of just 15%–which could be a lot lower than the tax you’d be paying on your regular income, depending on your personal income tax rate.
-However, if your income exceeds $250,000 per year, you may be charged 30% tax on your contributions rather than 15%.
+However, if your income exceeds $250,000 per year, you may effectively pay 30% tax on some or all of your contributions rather than 15%.

-These extra super contributions (referred to as concessional contributions as the money has not been taxed) count towards an annual cap—currently $27,500.
+When salary sacrificing, or asking your employer to pay a bonus into your super, you must make these arrangements with your employer before these amounts are earned.
+These extra super contributions (referred to as concessional contributions as the money is contributed before it’s taxed) count towards an annual cap—currently $30,000.
 This cap also includes your employer super contributions.
 There are a few things to consider so you may want to speak to a financial adviser to determine if this is the right option for you.

 Step 6: Stick to the plan